bboolean/cow-face-wave/README.md

 # cow-face-wave

-Print out cow faces in a sinusoidal fashion
+Print out cow faces in a sinusoidal fashion.

 ## Run